 On June 7, 1933, Bertha Horgan transferred her interest in 389 Marlborough to Mary Horgan.

-By the late 1930s, Frank and Julia Horgan had separated.
+Frank and Julia Horgan separated by 1940.
 He continued to live with his sisters at 389 Marlborough, and she moved to 74 Park.

 Mary Horgan died in March of 1942.
 On July 8, 1943, Lucinda Constantine, trustee under Mary Horgan’s will, transferred 389 Marlborough to Bertha Horgan.